Migration

 Where are Human Rights in the Discussion on Climate Change and Human Mobility?

-Based on previous and ongoing work of FES and the co-organisers, panellists discussed questions around the impact of trying to define migration as a form of adaptation, the significance of defining the “forced” and “voluntary” nature of movements, as well as the links between internal and cross-border movements and the extent to which human rights have been effectively incorporated in recent institutional responses - within the UNFCCC framework, as well as in relevant policies at national/regional level.
-This included a look at the potential of UN human rights mechanisms to strengthen rights-based policies, as well as the question of transparency and meaningful participation of affected communities and civil society to these processes and fora.
+This event, based on previous and ongoing work of FES and its partners and co-organisers, aimed to discuss specific regional manifestations of the links between climate change and human mobility, and the extent to which human rights have been effectively incorporated in these recent institutional responses.
+This included a look both at the human rights compliance of relevant processes in general, as well as the question of participation of affected communities and civil society to these processes.

-Lukmon Akintola, Global Center for Climate Mobility & Member African Non-State Actors Platform
+• Lukmon Akintola, Global Center for Climate Mobility & Member of the African Non-State Actors Platform

-Shakirul Islam, OKUP Bangladesh & Climate, Migration and Displacement Platform Steering Group Member
+• Shakirul Islam, OKUP Bangladesh & Steering Group Member of the Climate, Migration & Displacement Platform

 Moderator: Christian Wolff, ACT Alliance